constellation-app/constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/import-from-jdbc.md

-# Import from JDBC
+# Import from Database

-The "Import from JDBC" window allows you to import data using a JDBC Connection to a database.
+The "Import from Database" window allows you to import data from a database using a JDBC Connection.

 ## High level workflow steps

-The following is a high level workflow an analyst can follow to get the most out of the import from JDBC feature:
+The following is a high level workflow an analyst can follow to get the most out of the import from database feature:

 1. Add the relevant JDBC Driver via "Manage Connections" -&gt;
     "Drivers" tab.